MirandaLyu/Distributed-System-Experiment/README.md

 ## part 4

-This part builds a new [endpoint](https://app.swaggerhub.com/apis/IGORTON/AlbumStore/1.2#) for querying the number of likes and dislikes for an album.
+This part builds a new [endpoint](https://app.swaggerhub.com/apis/IGORTON/AlbumStore/1.2#) in the part 3 server - querying the number of likes and dislikes for an album.

-The test then is to query the number of likes and dislikes in multithreaded environment and try to get the best response time as the system can.
+This part is mainly for practicing testing mixed loads at the same time. (running previous thread groups and running 3 separate threads for the new GET simultaneously)

+## final thought :relaxed:

+* Everything in distributed system sounds easy to implement, but in fact requires lots of patience and hard work.
+Every new thing can have new problems.
+* This experiment has lots of places that can improve and also points out to some areas I haven't been very familiar, like network.